rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 The most obvious place to start is in learning the tools of your trade.

-Source control,

-It’s an integral part of your development process.
+**Source control**: It’s an integral part of your development process.
 Don’t let such an important thing—the authoritative repository of your work—be like voodoo to you.

 A particularly easy way to get lazy is to use a lot of wizards that generate code for you.

-imagine how much faster you could go if you actually knew the ins and outs of the business domain you’re working
+Imagine how much faster you could go if you actually knew the ins and outs of the business domain you’re working, so learn your business domain

-Act on It!
+**Act on It!**

-You can ask yourself two extremely useful questions about any given area to drill down into the murky layers: How does it work? and Why does this (have to) happen?
+You can ask yourself two extremely useful questions about any given area to drill down into the murky layers: **How does it work?** and **Why does this (have to) happen?**

-time—Pick one of the most critical but neglected tools in your toolbox to focus on.

-allot yourself a small period of time each day to learn one new thing about the tool
+Pick one of the most critical but neglected tools in your toolbox to focus on.
+Allot yourself a small period of time each day to learn one new thing about the tool.

 ## Tip 12:   Learn How Businesses Really Work

-basics of business

-itself a domain of knowledge that one can—indeed, must—learn.
+Basics of business: itself a domain of knowledge that one can, indeed, must—learn.

-Act on It!

-One such book that I found particularly useful (and pleasantly short) is The Ten-Day MBA: A Step-By-step Guide To Mastering The Skills Taught In America’s Top Business Schools [Sil99].

 ## Tip 13:   Find a Mentor

 Without a role model, there’s no incentive to get better.
 A mentor can also give structure to your learning process.

-not only do you create a personal attachment and responsibility to your mentor, but the reverse happens as well.
+Not only do you create a personal attachment and responsibility to your mentor, but the reverse happens as well.

-Act on It!
+**Act on It!**

-Mentoring yourself—We’d
+Mentoring yourself

 ## Tip 14:   Be a Mentor

 The simple act of speaking is a known elixir for treating an unclear mind.
 We learn by teaching.
 It’s ironic, because we expect a teacher to already know things.

-We look for analogies to express complex concepts,
+We look for analogies to express complex concepts.

 You find a mentee not by going out and declaring yourself a guru but by being knowledgeable and willing to patiently share that knowledge.

 Keep in mind, though, that mentoring is about people.

-Act on It!
+**Act on It!**

 Look for someone to take under your wing.
 Start helping.
 Become known for your desire and ability to patiently help people learn.

 ## Tip 15:   Practice, Practice, Practice

 Our industry tends to practice on the job.

-if I sit down to practice coding and nothing but elegant code comes out, I’m probably sitting somewhere near the center of my current capabilities instead of the edges, where a good practice session should place me.
+If I sit down to practice coding and nothing but elegant code comes out, I’m probably sitting somewhere near the center of my current capabilities instead of the edges, where a good practice session should place me.

 how do you know what to practice?

-I’d break jazz practice down into the following categories (simplified for the nonmusicians among us): Physical/coordination Sight reading Improvisation
+I’d break jazz practice down into the following categories (simplified for the nonmusicians among us), and apply it to software

-Physical/coordination:

-What about the dusty corners of your primary programming language that you rarely visit?

-Regular expressions

-your language’s APIs or function libraries.

-how about stream libraries, network programming APIs, or even the set of utilities available for dealing with collections or lists?
+1. Physical/coordination: What about the dusty corners of your primary programming language that you rarely visit?, Regular expressions, Your language’s APIs or function libraries, How about stream libraries, network programming APIs, or even the set of utilities available for dealing with collections or lists?

-Sight reading:

-open source software?
+2. Sight reading: The real goal is to understand what you’re looking at as quickly as possible.
+Open source software?
 How about trying to add a feature?
-Go look at the to-do list for a piece of software you’d like to practice with, and give yourself a constrained amount of time to implement the new feature (or at least to determine what it would take to implement

-After choosing a feature, download the source code for the software, and start exploring.
+Go look at the to-do list for a piece of software you’d like to practice with, and give yourself a constrained amount of time to implement the new feature (or at least to determine what it would take to implement), After choosing a feature, download the source code for the software, and start exploring.
 How do you know where to look?
 What tricks do you use to find your way around a significant body of code?
 What’s your starting place?

-The real goal is to understand what you’re looking at as quickly as possible.

-Improvisation:

-taking some structure or constraint and creating something new, on the fly, on top of that structure.
+3. Improvisation: Taking some structure or constraint and creating something new, on the fly, on top of that structure.
 Pick a simple program, and try to write it with these constraints.

 You have to make time for practice.
 It’s your responsibility.

-Act on It!
+**Act on It!**

 ## Tip 16:   The Way That You Do It

-Dave has created twenty-one such kata and has made them available for free on his weblog (http://codekata.pragprog.com/).

-The truth is that for a software process to have any chance of being implemented successfully, it has to be embraced by the people who are using the process—people
+The truth is that for a software process to have any chance of being implemented successfully, it has to be embraced by the people who are using the process.

 The best way to feel ownership of processes is to help implement them.
 Alternatively, you might work in an environment where a process is passed down from on high.
 Again, this is an opportunity to take the initiative.

 The best process to follow is the one that makes your team most productive and results in the best products.

 The only way to find that hybrid (short of revelationary epiphany) is to study the available options, pick out the pieces that make sense to you and your team, and continuously refine them based on real experience.

-Act on It!
+**Act on It!**

 pues aqui temos una oportunidsd para desarrollar un carrera

-It’s much easier to find someone who can make software work than it is to find someone who can make the making of software work.
+It’s much easier to find someone who can make software work than it is to find someone who can make the making of software work (pues aquí vemos una oportunidad para desarrollar un carrera).

 ## Tip 17:   On the Shoulders of Giants